robenkleene/software-references/excel.md

 ## Tables

-- Select rows and select insert table to make it a table.
-- You can then turn on a total row (including averages).
-- Hit tab from the bottom right corner to create a row.
+- Select a range and "Home" -> "Format as Table"
+- With any cell in the table selected, "Table" -> "Total Row"

+### Keyboard Shortcuts

+- `⇥`: Create a new row when the last cell in the table is selected

 ## Fill Handle